What Tools and Resources Does Your Company Provide for Everyday Learning?

 - Time, computer access, backing

-- A list of inexpensive and even free Courses they will pay for and allow me work time to take.
+- A list of inexpensive and even free Courses the company will pay for and allow me work time to take.

 - Study material, monthly meetings and seminars